The Intellectual Property Review: Russia

 Pre-trial procedure may be beneficial for the IP owner, allowing them to decrease litigation costs, for example state fees, legal expenses and expert costs.

-In a case involving the infringement of exclusive rights to intellectual property, in order to increase a chance of success, collecting relevant evidence ahead of time is vital, since in Russia there is no such procedure as disclosure or discovery as in some other jurisdictions.
+To increase the chances of success in cases involving the infringement of exclusive rights to intellectual property, collecting relevant evidence ahead of time is vital, since in Russia there is no such procedure as disclosure or discovery, as found in some other jurisdictions.

 In the majority of patent infringement cases, the main evidence is the examination statement of a forensic examiner appointed by the court.

 As discussed, many disputes in the area of intellectual property are subject to the jurisdiction of the Russian IP Court, where the judges are lawyers specialising in IP matters.
 They can also use the assistance of external technical specialists.